pablobernabeu/Data-is-present/README.md

 #### Workshop 4: Binder environments and intermediate data dashboards

-This session begins by introducing [Binder environments](https://mybinder.org/), a tool to facilitate public access to our code (e.g., by publishing an RStudio session on the internet).
-These environments can also host Shiny apps.
-Binder is generously free [for the users](https://discourse.jupyter.org/t/mybinder-org-cost-updates/2426).
+[Binder](https://mybinder.org/) is a tool to facilitate public access to software environments--for instance, by publishing an RStudio environment on the internet.
+Binder can also host Shiny apps.
+It is generously free [for users](https://discourse.jupyter.org/t/mybinder-org-cost-updates/2426).
 After looking at the [nuts and bolts of a deployment](https://github.com/binder-examples/r), participants will be able to deploy their own Binder environments and check the result by the end of the workshop.
+For this purpose, it's recommended to have data and R code ready, ideally in a GitHub repository.

 ##### Website properties